pablopunk/bashy/readme.md

 ~/repos/bashy at master $
 ```

+NOTE: Since 10.10.2018 `bashy` does not support branch status on subdirectories of a repo.
+This decision meant a 2x increase in performance.

 ## Benchmarks

 I've been a `zsh` user for a long time just for the prompts of `oh-my-zsh`.
 But because `oh-my-zsh` started to slow my prompt so much I decided to go back to `bash`  and make my own customizations.